How to Start an LLC in Idaho

 Idaho SOSBiz

-4. Adopt an Operating Agreement
+5. Create an Operating Agreement

 While not required by law in Idaho, most businesses choose to adopt an operating agreement because it outlines clear rules and regulations for how your LLC will operate.
 Operating agreements generally address issues like voting rights, ownership percentage, distributing profits and losses, and even dissolving the business.
-Failure to adopt and operating agreement could leave your personal assets vulnerable in the event the business gets sued or goes bankrupt.

-Tip: Our attorneys drew up an Idaho LLC Operating Agreement for you to use.
+Tip: Our attorneys drew up an Idaho LLC operating agreement for you to use.

-5. Get an EIN
+6. Get an EIN

-An EIN (employer identification number) acts as your company’s social security number.
+An EIN (Employer Identification Number) acts as your company’s Social Security number (SSN).
 You’ll put your EIN on tax filings so that the IRS can identify your business.
 You can apply for an EIN from the IRS for free, either online or by mail.
-The fastest way to get an EIN is to apply on the IRS website.
-However, if you do not have a social security number, you’ll need to mail in a paper form.

 Tip: You can add EIN service when you hire us to form your LLC.